euwbah/MuseLang/README.md

 The time span of the first 'a' is equal to an eleventh of the time span of one bar.

+####Determining the time span of a unit, with other absolute-timed units sharing the same bar.

 However, there is an exception.
 Examining the following pattern:

 `\al'3.5 ahp0.5 ahp0.8\`